offranking/ai-startup-web/README.md

- This step involves creating a new branch called update-navigation
+ n this step, I created a new branch named update-navigation to work on improvements to the site's navigation structure.
+This allows changes to be made and tested independently before merging them into the main branch.

  <img width="1004" alt="Update-navigation" src="https://github.com/user-attachments/assets/5f24420b-f267-4cfb-b6c6-c56e637430aa" />